 We’ve talked at length about the power of data storytelling.
 When you want to deliver a compelling, unique, and credible message, communicating with data is the way to go.
 (It’s even better when it’s with your own internal data.)
 But when it comes to data storytelling, there are many ways to present it—infographics, interactives, video, and more.
-While each has their own benefit (find out more about how to tell which is right for your story), the combination of data and motion graphics is gold.
+While each has its own benefit (find out more about how to tell which is right for your story), the combination of data and motion graphics is gold.

 When we talk about data storytelling and motion graphics, we’re talking about both message and medium.
 The data is the story.
 The motion graphic is how you present the story.
 Depending on your goal, the blend of both can help you tell a stronger story—in a format people want to consume.

 Most of the content marketers we talk to are struggling to create original, compelling content; 72% say it’s their number one priority, according to the Content Marketing Institute’s 2016 B2B Content Marketing Trends report.
 One of the most common barriers to making successful content is not understanding what people are interested in.
 But no matter the subject, field, or industry, data stories are always interesting.
 They reflect and interpret the world around us to reinforce what we see or reveal what we don’t.
 And when you spin those into interesting narratives, you deliver high-quality, high-value content.

 Sure, there are other types of storytelling that can do some of these things, but data storytelling has a few additional benefits that are particularly important right now:

 - Credibility: In the current media landscape, people want facts more than conjecture, data over opinion.
 If you can provide this effectively and consistently in your content, they will trust you more and want to build a relationship with you.

 - Meaning: Everyone is busy.
 They need information interpreted and distilled so that they can get the facts and move on.
 Data storytelling lets you turn the interesting stuff extracted from data into bigger-picture stories and insights that people can understand and apply to their own lives.